 The Virtual Louisiana platform, based on the familiar Google Earth interface, requires little training.
 This allows for rapid deployment of critical information during any type of event.
 The platform also has the ability to ingest data from over 20 different file types resulting in the most interoperable geospatial platform available today.

 To date, Virtual Louisiana has been used to provide support in incidents ranging from tracking H1N1 to the Rayne, LA tornado event.

 Virtual Louisiana provides well over 800 data layers with frequent updates and new data added weekly.
-In addition to existing data, GOHSEP is currently engaged in a statewide data collection effort.
-For more information on this project, please visit our projects page.
+In addition to previously existing data, GOHSEP has recently completed a statewide data collection effort.

 To learn more about Virtual Louisiana, please contact: